 Merrick’s Buffalo formula is a reliable and consistent choice and contains one of the best nutritional profiles of the range.
 Meat and fish ingredients such as Buffalo, Chicken, and Salmon are combined with Sweet Potatoes, White Potatoes, and Peas.

-The meat ingredients are the sources of the formulas satisfactory proportion of protein and fat, while the starches and vegetables provide a modest portion of carbohydrates and dietary fiber to aid digestion.
+The meat ingredients are the sources of the formula’s satisfactory proportion of protein and fat.
+At the same time, starches and vegetables provide a modest portion of carbohydrates and dietary fiber to aid digestion.

-Taste of the Wild is an extremely popular choice in the dog food market.
+Taste of the Wild is a prevalent choice in the dog food market.
 It is often touted as affordable yet high-quality.
 Many Taste of the Wild recipes use traditional meat ingredients like Chicken, Beef, and Salmon.
 But Taste of the Wild also has some formulas that contain meats like Buffalo and Venison.

-Not only does Taste of the Wild High Prairie contain Buffalo but it is also probably the most popular recipe from Taste of the Wild which is a convenient coincidence.
-There is also a puppy and a canned version of High Prairie Canine formula available to fulfill all a dog’s needs.
+Not only does Taste of the Wild High Prairie contain Buffalo, but it is also probably the most popular recipe from Taste of the Wild, which is a convenient coincidence.
+There is also a puppy and a canned version of the High Prairie Canine formula available to fulfill all a dog’s needs.